-The WDMC shall set a meeting in conjunction with the March meeting of the Commission to review all comments received on the Draft Plan.
+The Predatory Animal and Rodent Committee (PARC) and Wildlife Damage Management Committee (WDMC) shall set a meeting in conjunction with the March meeting of the Commission to review all comments received on the Draft Plan.
 After consideration of findings and recommendations of the Department, and with respect to lethal control projects, recommendations of Wildlife Services and other contractors, PARC, as well as all comments and recommendations received, the Chairman of the WDMC shall make a preliminary report to the Commission on which projects should be funded in the subsequent Fiscal Year.
-At the March meeting, the Commission shall review the report of the WDMC and may vote to make a recommendation to the Department on the ranking of all projects.
-If the Commission determines that more projects are proposed than funding is available for the subsequent Fiscal Year, this will factor into their deliberations and recommendations to the Department.

-The Department shall prepare a Final Draft Predation Management Plan (Final Draft Plan) and present it to the WDMC and/or Commission at their May Meeting.
-The Final Draft Plan shall be posted on the Department’s website and made available to the public and distributed to CABMWs and PARC.
-The Commission shall review the Final Draft Plan and shall take further comments from the Department, Stakeholders, PARC, and with respect to lethal Control Programs, from Wildlife Services and other contractors.
-After consideration of such comments, the Commission shall make its final recommendations to the Department on the Final Draft Plan.
+The Department shall prepare a Final Draft Predation Management Plan (Final Draft Plan) and present it to the WDMC and the Commission prior to the May Meeting.
+The Final Draft Plan shall be posted on the Department’s website and made available to the public and distributed to CABMWs.
+After consideration of all the comments, the Commission shall make its final recommendations to the Department on the Final Draft Plan.

-On or before June 30, after consideration of all comments, the Department shall finalize the Predation Management Plan for the next Fiscal Year.
-The Final Predation Management Plan shall be posted on the Department’s website and made available to the public and distributed to members of the Commission and CABMWs and to all contractors and cooperators.
+On or before June 30, the Department shall the Final Predation Management Plan on the Department’s website.

 If, at any other time of the year, the Department, in consultation with the WDMC and PARC, identifies additional or changing Predation Management needs and determines that money is available to fund additional projects, the Department may approve projects which are urgent in nature or which present unique opportunities.

-Contracts or grants will be finalized and/or amended as soon as possible after the finalization of the Predation Management Plan.